Configure your Data Set

 Set your data sample size

-When creating or editing flows on the web, limits are applied to the amount of data you can include in a flow and the options available to change your data sample are slightly different than when working in Tableau Prep Builder.
+When creating or editing flows using Web Authoring, the maximum number of rows that a user can select when using large data sets is configured by the administrator.
 For more information, see Sample data and processing limits in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) help.

 -